ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-stringreplace/README.md

 ### Task

 The task reads all files based on configuration patterns and replaces all string placeholders with values for all files.
-All the string placeholders which are maintained in the process environment with prefix 'stringreplace.' will be taken into account the.
-If no environment name is set through the process environment variable UI5_ENV, then by default file`./.env` is loaded.
+All the string placeholders which are maintained in the process environment with prefix 'stringreplace.' will be taken into account.
+If no environment name is set through the process environment variable UI5_ENV, then by default the file`./.env` is loaded.

 ### Middleware